How to Handle Insurance Claim for Damage After a Major Storm

 - Save wet books or photo albums by putting them on edge in a frost-free freezer.

-- Be present when the adjuster inspects your damage.
+- Be present when the adjuster inspects your damage prior to your insurance claim.

 If your vehicle was flooded or damaged by debris or falling trees during the storm, you’ll need to document the damage with video or photographs.
 In the wake of a storm, the claims process may take longer than usual, but any due diligence on your part can help with repair or replacement.